SHELBYVILLE — Trailing 9-1 in the middle of the sixth inning Thursday night, the Columbus North softball team didn’t quit.

 “We never give up,” said senior Christine Bombardiere who went 3 for 3.
 “That’s the thing about this team — no matter how far down we are, we never quit.”

-In the nightcap, Bloomington South got on the board with a run in the third.
+The Panthers (6-13) got on the board with a run in the third.
 Cindy Chambers led off with an infield single, went to second on a sacrifice and scored on a double by Mara Goodwin.

 The Bull Dogs (9-16) got one of the runs back in the fourth.
 Bombardiere drew a one-out walk and scored on a triple to right by Lauren Imlay.

-Bloomington South then broke the game open by scoring four times in the fifth, sparked by a two-run homer from Benham.
+The Panthers then broke the game open by scoring four times in the fifth, sparked by a two-run homer from Benham.
 After the next two batters reached base, Bombardiere replaced Prince in the circle.
 A walk and two more singles made it 7-1.

 Two more runs on a triple by Nikki Ennis, two walks and an error in the sixth gave the Panthers the 9-1 lead.